subvertnormality/mosaic/README.md

 * **Default Parameter Values**: By default, a pre-set parameter value is transmitted to your selected device on steps without a trig lock.
 If a parameter's trig lock is set to "off," the mosaic will not send any value to your device for that parameter.
 * **Handling Off Settings**: If you set a trig lock to "off" on a step, the system will continue to send the last trig locked value instead of reverting to the default parameter value.

-These controls offer flexibility and precision in shaping the behavior of each sequence, ensuring that your musical creativity can be fully realized through the Norns system.
+These controls offer flexibility and precision in shaping the behavior of each sequence, ensuring that your musical creativity can be fully realised through the Norns system.

 <p>
   <svg width="25" height="25" viewBox="0 0 500 500" style="vertical-align: middle;">